hdrhbbu1/sourcegraph.github.io/in/search/kubernetes.md

 ---
 layout: search
 title: Search Kubernetes
-subtitle: Search code across webpack and 75 of the most popular webpack plugins
+subtitle: Search code across Kubernetes and 34 of the most popular Kubernetes repos
 callToActionTitle: Try it on your private code
 callToActionText: Sign up
 callToActionLink: /signup